LukeTheoJohnson/trove/README.md

 # trove

-Search, watch, and poll data over time for price drops and source-specific signals.
+Search, watch, and poll data over time for source data signals.
 Every fetch writes a timestamped row to a local SQLite cache.
 The cache is the product: trove is a hoarding engine for proprietary, un-rebuildable time-series, and `export` hands the whole thing to your other tools as CSV (schema in [`DATA_DICTIONARY.md`](DATA_DICTIONARY.md)).